 Our performance depends in part on general economic conditions affecting all countries in which we do business.
 We are dependent on foreign manufacturers for the products we sell, and our inventory is subject to cost and availability of foreign materials and labor.
-Demand for our product offering in our non-U.S. operations is also subject to local market conditions.
-The economic situation in Europe has been unstable, arising from concerns that certain European countries may default in payments due on their national debt obligations and from related European financial restructuring efforts, the effects of which could be felt throughout the European Union, including in the U.K. and the Republic of Ireland, where our Schuh operations are based.
-While Schuh has performed above our expectations since its acquisition, there can be no assurance that its future performance will not be adversely affected by economic conditions in its markets.
+In addition to the other risks disclosed herein, demand for our product offering in our non-U.S. operations is also subject to local market conditions.
+As a result, there can be no assurance that Schuh's future performance will not be adversely affected by economic conditions in its markets.